USYD-RowBot/usyd_vrx/vrx_control/README.md

 		roslaunch vrx_control course_controller.launch

-For a boat that supports the 'T' thruster configuration, use the following:

-		roslaunch vrx_bringup T_boat.launch

 and launch the course controller with the thrust_config argument (see below).

 To launch the whole wayfinding/station-keeping suite:

-		roslaunch vrx_bringup T_boat.launch
 		roslaunch vrx_bringup control.launch

 ## Config files